esince821/Founder-Amount-and-Success-in-Start-Up/README.md

 Understanding team structures in early‑stage ventures is valuable for both entrepreneurs and investors.
 Questions we address include:
 - What is the typical number of founders in startups?
-- Do startups with two founders outperform those with one or more than two founders?
+- Do startups with more founders tend to raise more funding?
-- Is there an industry‑specific pattern in founder count?
+- Is there an industry‑specific pattern in founder count and funding stage?

 ---